 - Your family ties

-- Your activity on each network.
+- Your activity on each social platform.

 How does social media credit scoring compare to traditional credit scoring, how reliable is it?